jgsbd210945/archive/README.md

 # ARCHIVE

-This is my current archive of most of the work I have done outside of GitHub.
-When I have new work requiring uploading I'll upload accordingly.
+This is my current archive of significant projects or works not on other repositories.
+I have work both from my work in both Computer Science and Political Science; they are divided as seen below.

 ## Directory
 ### Computer Science
 - COSI 10 - Introduction to Python
 - COSI 12 - Introduction to Java